-For habitat characterisation, surveys should be planned to coincide with low spring tides in order to ensure that as full an area as possible of intertidal habitat is surveyed.
-This will also apply to monitoring programmes where lower shore intertidal sediment habitats need to be surveyed.
+For both habitat characterisation and monitoring, surveys should be planned to coincide with low spring tides in order to ensure that as full an area as possible of intertidal habitat is surveyed.
 Repeat monitoring surveys need to be conducted at the same time of year as the previous monitoring surveys.

 Many marine organisms have seasonal reproductive patterns that can significantly alter the number of individuals present at different times of the year (JNCC, 2004a).
 Larval settlement and recruitment of juveniles to the population can result in a massive increase in the population size at certain times of the year.
 The presence and number of juveniles should be enumerated separately to the adults in all samples.
-In some areas in Wales at particular times of year, the infaunal community in intertidal sediments can be overwhelmingly dominated by cockle spatfall which may be relevant if monitoring noncockle fauna.
+In some areas in Wales at particular times of year, the infaunal community in intertidal sediments can be overwhelmingly dominated by cockle spatfall which may be relevant if monitoring non-cockle fauna.
 Reference to existing information should help to identify when this is likely to occur.